makrai/notes/kvapilikova20-unsup-multiling-sentence-embed-for-parallel.md

 # Abstract

-* Existing models of multilingual sentence embeddings require large parallel data
+* models of multilingual sentence embeddings require large parallel data
 * We propose an unsupervised method to derive multilingual sentence embeddings relying only on monolingual data
-  * first produce a synthetic parallel corpus using unsupervised machine translation, and use it to
+  * first produce a synthetic parallel corpus using unsupervised MT, and use it
   * fine-tune a pretrained cross-lingual masked language model (XLM) to derive the multilingual sentence representations
 * evaluated on two parallel corpus mining tasks
-  * improvements of up to 22 F1 points over vanilla XLM.
-In addition, we observe
+  * improvements of up to 22 F1 points over vanilla XLM
   * a single synthetic bilingual corpus is able to improve results for other language pairs